CA CTA: FAQs for members

 Is ICAS still offering the ITP qualification?

 ICAS and the Chartered Institute of Tax (CIOT) have entered into a strategic partnership to bring together their two high-quality tax designations.
 The CTA designation will be available to all holders of the ITP designation - this includes CAs who have completed the ITP and a small number of tax professionals who have completed the requirements for ITP and have three years' relevant experience.
 Holders of the ITP will need to join the CIOT and pay their CTA membership fees.
 From 1 September 2019 ICAS and CIOT will be offering a CA CTA Joint Programme.
-A prospectus will be available in the Autumn of 2019.

 If you are a current ITP student, please read the FAQs for students.